Training machine learning models

 Can I pilot the TMF Bot within a Sandbox environment?

-Yes, by using the Train Model From Production Data action to train a Trained Model.
-You’ll still need to train a Trained Model in your production Vault, however, as the Trained Model cannot be moved from Sandbox or Pre-Release to production.
+Yes, by using the Train Model From Production Data action (for Auto-Classification models) or the Test Model from Production Data action (for Metadata Extraction models) to train or test a Trained Model.
+You’ll still need to train or test a Trained Model in your production Vault, however, as the Trained Model cannot be moved from Sandbox or Pre-Release to production.

 How do I disable TMF Bot if I do not wish to use it?